Grahame Clark: Personal life

 Fagan noted that Clark was one of the four men who dominated British archaeology during the 1950s and early 1960s, along with the Edinburgh-based Piggott, the Cardiff-based Roger Atkinson, and the Oxford-based Christopher Hawkes.
 Clark's relationship with these colleagues was mixed; Piggott was a lifelong friend, although Hawkes became his "long-term intellectual adversary".
 The two publicly disagreed strongly on the place of migration and cultural diffusion in British prehistory; Hawkes believed that cultural development and change was brought about primarily by migration into Britain, whereas Clark argued in favour of indigenous cultural evolution as the best explanation for such changes.

-Throughout his life, Clark remained a practicing Christian.
+Throughout his life, Clark remained a practising Christian.
 Politically, he was deeply conservative, an ideological standpoint nurtured since his youth.
 In books like The Identity of Man, Clark promoted what he saw as the benefits of social hierarchy, viewing socio-economic inequalities as an impetus towards liberty and believing that unequal levels of consumption allowed for humanity's greatest artistic and cultural creations.
 In response to these claims, Leach described Clark's political beliefs as "lying well to the right" of British Prime Minister Margaret Thatcher.
 An elitist, Clark believed strongly in the importance of individual achievement and human progress, believing that humanity's future lay in the ability of people from different cultures and ideologies to co-operate in order to solve those problems that they had in common.

 Clark was dedicated to his family.
 According to Coles, his wife Mollie "became an indispensable part of Clark's academic life as well as a source of immense happiness to him".
 After their wedding, the Clarks purchased a house in Barton Road, Cambridge.
-They lived away from this house during the first part of the Second World War, although returned in 1944.
+They lived away from this house during the first part of the Second World War, although they returned in 1944.
 Here, Clark took an interest in gardening and proudly displayed his garden to visitors.
 Clark had a love of dinghy sailing, and for many years had a houseboat at the coastal town of Aldeburgh.
 When the boat became too dilapidated he replaced it with a cottage in the town in 1957.

-Clark spent much of his leisure time visiting art galleries, and in later life he began collecting art, as well as Chinese porcelain, and Asian jade.
+Clark spent much of his leisure time visiting art galleries, and in later life he began collecting art, as well as Chinese porcelain and Asian jade.